 Copper

-copper-symbol.gif (1150 bytes) The planet Venus rules copper.
-It is one of the oldest metals, and copper metallurgy has flourished in different cultures, including the Middle Eastern, Asian, European, Central & South American and Native American.
+copper-symbol.gif (1150 bytes) Copper is ruled by the planet Venus.
+It is one of the oldest metals and copper metallurgy has flourished in different cultures, including the Middle Eastern, Asian, European, Central & South American and Native American.
 Copper embodies the nurturing aspect of women and their youthfulness.
-It is associated with matters of love & lust and symbolizes characteristics like charisma, feminine beauty, artistic creativity, affection, caring, and balance.
+It is associated with the matters of love & lust and symbolizes characteristics like charisma, feminine beauty, artistic creativity, affection, caring, and balance.
 It is also considered a healing metal that teaches about living a fulfilling life.

 Copper Metal